help-me-mom/ng-mocks/README.md

 - supports `exportAs`

-Let's assume that an Angular application has `TargetComponent` that depends on a directive of `DependencyDirective` and we need to create a mock directive out of it for facilitating unit tests.
+Let's assume that an Angular application has `TargetComponent` that depends on a directive of `DependencyDirective` and we need to use its mock object for facilitating unit tests.

 Usually a test looks like: